serdar-acir/HPC_Monitor/README.md

 ## Usage

-1. Clone this repository to your local environment.
+1. Clone this repository to the root environment on the login node.
-2. Configure the scripts according to your specific HPC environment needs.
+2. Setup a separate maria-db based web server on a hosting platform.
+Make sure it is accessible and Mysql port 3306 is open on the server.
-3. Define the desired benchmarking intervals and parameters.
+3. At login node access to the login_node_src folder and configure HPC1.config file according to your specific HPC environment needs as described in its README file.
-4. Deploy the scripts on your login node.
+4. Run login_node_src/collect_data/data_collect.sh once (to collect HPC infrastructure data) and make sure the data is sent to the hosting server successfully.
-5. Setup a maria-db based web server to collect data
+5. Access the performance monitoring GUI through the web server to view the collected data.
-6. Access the performance monitoring GUI through the provided MySQL web server to view the collected data.
+6. Define the desired benchmarking intervals and parameters.

 ## Requirements